sidmayya7/micro/readme.txt

 1. I have integrated with satviks host microservice.
 Our original application had direct access to the user view and admin view.
 Now, using their microservice, I have put that behind a host login, where you enter the details of the current host before making the changes.
-It is pretty rudimentary but does work fairly well.
-/hosts endpoint to put host details in postgresql database. /hosts/id to get current host details.
+/hosts endpoint to put host details in postgresql database.
+/hosts/id to get current host details.

 2. Loyalty points service.
 Integrated with smeras teams loyalty points service.
 It is called when doing payment.
 Also loyalty points displayed on homepage.
 Endpoints used: